-Approval: The Statement of Accounts were approved by the members of the authority meeting as a whole.
+Approval: The Statement of Accounts were approved by the Police and Crime Commissioner

 C Henry Nottinghamshire Police and Crime Commissioner

 Executive Summary

 Police and Crime Commissioners are designated as Local Authorities for accounting purposes.
 As such they are required to annually review the Governance procedures in place for the Office of the Police and Crime Commissioner and the Group.